AnthonyDavis2/Mapping---Structs-Tutorial/README.md

 <h1>Solidity Mappings & Structs tutorial</h1>
-<p>Making the contract that's at the end of <a href="">Solidity Mappings & Structs tutorial</a>.
+<p>Making the contract that's at the end of <a href="https://coursetro.com/posts/code/102/Solidity-Mappings-&-Structs-Tutorial">Solidity Mappings & Structs tutorial</a>.
 This contract should be compatible with solidity 0.5 or higher.</p>
 <h2>Process:</h2>
 <ol>
 <li>